 Atop Mt.
 Lemmon, this is a pleasant little 6-acre lake at one end of a campground.
 Temperatures are always cool, fishing is allowed, but no boats, no swimming.
 Camping is first come, first served or by reservation.

-For more idea about Things to do this Summer to Cool Off, see our 25 Cool Things to do this Summer page.
+For more ideas about Things to do this Summer to Cool Off, see our 25 Cool Things to do this Summer page.